HD 134606

 HD 134606 is a yellow-hued star with a planetary system, positioned in the southern constellation of Apus.
 It is below the nominal limit for visibility with the naked eye, having an apparent visual magnitude of 6.86.
-Based upon an annual parallax shift of 37.3 mas, it is located 87.45 light years away.
-The star appears to be moving further from the Earth with a heliocentric radial velocity of +2.3 km/s.
+Based upon an annual parallax shift of 37.3 mas, it is located 87.44 light-years away.
+The star appears to be moving further from the Earth with a heliocentric radial velocity of +1.9 km/s.

-This is an evolving G-type subgiant star with a stellar classification of G6 IV and is not considered active, having a chromospheric activity index of −5.04.
+This is an evolving G-type subgiant star with a stellar classification of G6 IV and is not considered magnetically active, having a chromospheric activity index of −5.04.
 It has about the same mass as the Sun but is 25% more luminous.
-The photosphere is radiating energy at an effective temperature of 5,614 K. It has a higher than solar metallicity rating – a term astronomers use to describe the abundance of elements other than hydrogen and helium.
+The photosphere is radiating energy at an effective temperature of 5,614 K. It has a higher than solar metallicity – a term astronomers use to describe the abundance of elements other than hydrogen and helium.

+There is a companion star of spectral type M3V at a separation of ~1500 AU, designated L 72-1.
+Analysis of its light curve indicate it is itself a close binary.

 Planetary system

-The discovery of a planetary system orbiting HD 134606 was announced in 2011 following an eight-year survey carried out at the La Silla Observatory in Chile.
+The discovery of a planetary system orbiting HD 134606 was announced in 2011, following an eight-year survey carried out at the La Silla Observatory in Chile.
 The detection was made via the radial velocity method using the HARPS instrument.
-Applying a Keplerian fit to the data suggests the presence of three planets in moderately eccentric orbits.
-The planets are successively larger the further away they are from the star.
+Applying a Keplerian fit to the data suggested the presence of three planets in moderately eccentric orbits.
 None of the planetary orbits displays a mean motion resonance with the others.

+The system was updated by a 2024 study, which confirmed the three previously reported planets, though with a longer period for planet d, and detected two new ones.
+While all five planets are very likely to be real, the study advises caution regarding planet f due to the similarity of its period to the lunar cycle.
+The five planets range from super-Earth to super-Neptune mass, and the outermost, HD 134606 d, is a small gas giant orbiting within the habitable zone that may be a candidate for future space-based direct imaging missions.
+A long-period radial velocity trend was also detected, suggesting the presence of a distant sixth substellar companion.